 I paid $24.99 for my season pass.
 Can I get a refund?
 This price is a once-a-year special and does not encompass a refund but they will be considered on a case by case basis.
 Our Connect & Preserve Promise guarantees a credit toward 2021 if you are unable to use your season pass this year.
 Furthermore, your season pass plays a critical role in the care for the animals at Tanganyika.
 The animals don't know or care if its too cold for visitors or if there is pandemic, they still rely 100% on us to provide food, water, shelter, veterinary services, etc. Care that our team can't afford without the assistance of season pass holders like you.
 So we ask for extra patience and compassion as we all work to get through the next several weeks together.
 In exchange for your commitment and support of the Park, we promise to deliver as much value for you and your family.

 We will work with guests who wish to change or cancel tours, animal encounters, and programs reserved during this temporary closure period.
-In order to ensure we have money to support the animals, we have reduced the hours for our support team, and we appreciate your patience as we work hard to respond to all inquiries.
+To ensure we have money to support the animals, we have reduced the hours for our support team, and we appreciate your patience as we work hard to respond to all inquiries.
 If you would like to

 Your Connect and Preserve Promise is not satisfactory.
 Who can I talk to request a refund?
 We are very appreciative of those who are willing and able to see their season pass as their way of supporting both our animals and the critical, daily role of the keepers who care for them at Tanganyika, and we recognize that the Coronavirus is affected all of us in many ways.
 If you believe our Connect and Preserve Promise is unacceptable, you can email email@example.com and our leadership team will consider each refund on a case by case basis.
 Please bear with us as we get to your request and/or complaint.
 We have significantly cut the hours for our support team to ensure there is enough money to care for the animals during this difficult time.